 4. Serious breathing problems.
-Serious breathing problems can occur when gabapentin tablets are taken with other medicines that can cause severe sleepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
-Watch for increased sleepiness or decreased breathing when starting gabapentin tablets or when the dose is increased.
-Get help right away if
+Serious breathing problems can occur when gabapentin capsules are taken with other medicines that can cause severe sleepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
+Watch for increased sleepiness or decreased breathing when starting gabapentin capsules or when the dose is increased.
+Get help right away if breathing problems occur

-What are gabapentin tablets?
+What are gabanentin cansules?

-Gabapentin tablets are a prescription medicine used to treat: Pain from damaged nerves (postherpetic pain) that follows healing of shingles (a painful rash that comes after a herpes zoster infection) in adults.
+Gabapentin capsules are a prescription medicine used to treat:

+· Pain from damaged nerves (postherpetic pain) that follows healing of shingles (a painful rash that omes after a herpes zoster infection) in adults.

-Partial seizures when taken together with other medicines in adults and children 3 years of age and older with seizures.
-Who should not take gabapentin tablets?
+Partial seizures when taken together with other medicines in adults and children 3 years of age and older with seizures

+Who should not take gabapentin capsules?

-Do not take gabapentin tablets if you are allergic to gabapentin or any of the other ingredients in gabapentin tablets.
-See the end of this Medication Guide for a complete list of ingredients in What should I tell my healthcare provider before taking gabapentin tablets?
+Do not take gabapentin capsules if you are allergic to gabapentin or any of the other ingredients in gabapentin capsules.
+See the end of this Medication Guide for a complete list of ingredients in gabapentin capsules.

+What should I tell my healthcare provider before taking gabapentin capsules?

-Before taking gabapentin tablets, tell your healthcare provider if you:
+Before taking gabapentin capsules, tell your healthcare provider if you:

-have or have had kidney problems or are on hemodialysis have or have had depression, mood problems, or suicidal thoughts or behavio have diabetes
+· have or have had kidney problems or are on hemodialysis

-- have breathing problems - are pregnant or plan to become pregnant.
+- have or have had depression, mood problems, or suicidal thoughts or behavior - have diabetes have breathing problems are pregnant or plan to become pregnant.
 It is not known if gabapentin can harm your unborn baby.
-Tell your healthcare provider right away if you become pregnant while taking gabapentin You and your healthcare provider will decide if you should take gabapentin while you are pregnant • Pregnancy Registry: If you become pregnant while taking gabapentin tablets, talk to you healthcare provider about registering with the North American Antiepileptic Drug (NAAED)
+Tell your healthcare provider right away if you become pregnant while taking gabapentin.
+You and your healthcare provider will decide if you should take gabapentin while you are pregnant.

-Pregnancy Registry.
+- Pregnancy Registry: If you become pregnant while taking gabapentin capsules, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
 The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.
-You can enroll in this registry by calling 1-888-233-2334.

-are breast-feeding or plan to breast-feed.
+You can enroll in this registry by calling 1-888-233-2334. - are breast-feeding or plan to breast-feed.
 Gabapentin can pass into breast milk.
-You and your healthcare provider should decide how you will feed your baby while you take gabapentin tablets
+You and your healthcare provider should decide how you will feed your baby while you take gabapentin capsules.